THE VFA PIONEER HISTORIES PROJECT

 Interviewed by Judy Waxman, February 2021

-DM: My full name is Dale McCormick and I was born in New York City in 1947.
+DM: My name is Dale McCormick and I was born in New York City in 1947.

 JW: Tell me what your life was like before you were involved in the women’s movement.